- Trust Marketing Platform

 Your business’s website looks fantastic, but you’re not getting many visitors.
 What gives?

-With all the time you spent designing your site, you accidentally neglected your Google My Business (GMB) page.
+With all the time you spent designing your site, you accidentally neglected your Google Business Profile (GBP) page.
 This is a huge missed opportunity.

-You might be wondering how your GMB could have as much impact, and maybe more, than your business’s website.
-There are few factors to keep in mind.
+You might be wondering how your GBP could have as much impact, and maybe more, than your business’s website.
+There are a few factors to keep in mind.

-First, Google has over 92% of search engine market share worldwide.
+First, Google has over 92% of the search engine market share worldwide.
 This means that when most people are doing research for a product or service online, it’s through Google.
-This also means that if they enter a search query that pulls up your business, the very first thing they see will be your GMB.
-Essentially, your GMB is your first impression.
+This also means that if they enter a search query that pulls up your business, the very first thing they see will be your GBP.
+Essentially, your GBP is your first impression.
 It will determine whether a customer visits your website, calls your business, looks up directions for a visit or messages you.

-Second, Google My Business signals are the number one ranking factor in local SEO.
-By not optimizing your GMB, you are missing out on search traffic.
+Second, Google Business Profile signals are the number one ranking factor in local SEO.
+By not optimizing your GBP, you are missing out on search traffic.
 For example, here are the results I receive when I search “hair salon near me.”